Versions Credits Download Rubrics Technical Help

 +++++

 Ukrainian translation is under development.
 The canon of the Mass is taken from the official translation of the 1970 Missal 1st Eucharistic prayer and is occasionaly adapted to be closer to the Latin version.
 Some of the prayers are also taken from the new missal.
-The Psalms in the Propers are taken from "Molytovnyi Psaltyr", and the scriptural readings follow Khomenko translation with occasional adaptation.
+The Psalms in the Propers are taken from "Molytovnyi Psaltyr", and the scriptural readings follow Khomenko translation with occasional adaptations.
 "Pangue lingua gloriosi Corporis Mysterium" hymn translation by M. Lutsiuk was taken from "Laudate Dominum" book.
 "Pange lingua gloriosi lauream certaminis" (except the "Vagit infans" strophe) was taken from the Ukrainian translation of the Liturgy of the Hours.
+"Dies Irae" was translated by A. Herasymenko.
 The rest of the texts are translated by a member of Una Voce Ucraina.

 +++++